-We normally don’t think of our savings account as a war chest, but as you approach retirement it might be a good idea to put a little more energy into your rainy-day funds.
+We normally don’t think of our savings account as a war chest, but as you approach retirement it might be a good idea to put a little more energy into your financial war chest funds.

 Some folks likely made this realization near the end of last year when the stock market suffered a ‘mini-crash,’ which led to many retirement funds taking a big hit to their value.
 The unknown circumstances that come with investments are exactly why Morris Financial Concepts advises their clients to maintain a financial war chest, especially if they are retired or approaching retirement.